maxenlee/Scrapy/README.md

 ├── compose-dev.yaml            # Docker Compose configuration for development
 ├── main.py                     # Main entry script to launch the scraper
 ```
-Dev Environment Setup (Docker Desktop)
+## Dev Environment Setup (Docker Desktop)
 Step 1: Install Docker Desktop
 Make sure you have Docker Desktop installed on your machine.
 You can download it from the official Docker website: https://www.docker.com/products/docker-desktop.

-Step 2: Clone the Repository
-Clone this repository to your local machine:

-bash
-Copy code
-git clone <your-repo-url>
-cd <your-repo-directory>
-Step 3: Use Docker Desktop for the Dev Environment
+Step 2: Use Docker Desktop for the Dev Environment
 Docker Desktop allows you to set up a complete dev environment automatically.
 Here’s how to do it:

 Open Docker Desktop.